ElPengu/EdwinsPortfolio/FirstFullWebsiteEdwin/README.txt

 "git clone repository"
 Delete all irrelevant directories
 "mkvirtualenv --python=/usr/bin/python3.10 venv"
+UPDATE: "mkvirtualenv venv"
-"pip install django"
+"pip install -r requirements.txt"
 Open new tab 2 and go to dashboard
 ENTER TAB 2- Add a new web app
 Select python 3.10
 Manual configuration
 Scroll down to virtualenv
 Input venv
-Go to wsgi file, should be above the virtualenv section Remove all but top to end of general debugging tips, and the Django section (so about lines 74-89) Uncomment lines according to video
+Go to wsgi configuration file, should be above the virtualenv section Remove all but top to end of general debugging tips, and the Django section (so about lines 74-89) Uncomment lines according to video
 ENTER ORIGINAL TAB -Bash console